I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 Aang said nothing as he stepped back, and she turned to stare at the only other person in the garden.

-She gasped aloud, genuinely stunned as the finely dressed woman with mostly graying black hair stood up from the bench where she had been reading, and looked her way with a soft simple.
+She gasped aloud, genuinely stunned as the finely dressed woman with mostly graying black hair who stood up from the bench where she had been reading, and looked her way with a soft smile.